-SimplyHome’s secure medication dispensers and remote support systems can prompt individuals to take the appropriate medications on schedule, keep medications secure when it is not time to take them, and provide alerts and notifications if medication is not accessed.
+SimplyHome’s secure medication dispensers can prompt individuals to take the appropriate medications on schedule, keep medications in a locked tray when it is not time to take them, and provide alerts and notifications if medication is not accessed.

 John is a New York City resident who desired to live more independently.
 During his transition into a new setting – an apartment with roommates – staff and caregivers voiced some concerns about supporting his growing independence.
 John had a history of aneurysms and hypertension, and was aware of each medication he needed to take, but was unclear about when to take the medications.

 Through the use of a medication dispenser and a SimplyHome System, John is now able to manage his medications and his blood pressure has stabilized.
 John is also able to enjoy time in his home without direct staff supervision, which was one of his goals for living independently.
 His direct support services were reduced from 24 hours/day to 12 hours/day, and thanks to his remote support system, he can still access help quickly if he needs it.